|

 End.”
 The second film has Sarah

-going back to Maine with the
+going back to Maine

-show a gradual progress of technology (cars, phones, telegraph).
+three films do show a gradual progress of technology (cars, phones, telegraph).

 This Boy’s